linehan/Dodo/README.md

 ## Usage

-A better example and set of tests is coming.
+A better set of examples and tests is coming.
 For an extremely basic usage, see `test/demo.php`.

 Change directories to `test` and run:
 ```